atailh4n/KokKernel/README.md

   <img src="https://img.shields.io/github/last-commit/atailh4n/KokKernel?display_timestamp=author&style=flat-square" alt="GitHub last commit">
 </p>

+*You can read notes update by update [here](UPDATES.md)*

 Basic kernel project written in C and some Assembly.
-Just prints message for now and can read keyboard.
+Just prints message for now and can read keyboard and allocates RAM.

 But since hasn't have "advanced" memory management and interruptions, after pressing each key you have to press ESC to write another letter.